StellarSt0rm/dotfiles/README.md

 3. Add the new host to the configuration.
 See [Adding a host](#adding-a-host).
    - Make sure to run `git add` once you're done.
 4. Copy `/etc/nixos/hardware-configuration.nix` to `dotfiles/hosts/<hostname>/<hostname>-hardware.nix`.
-5. Run `nix-rebuild switch` to apply the changes.
-6. Run `nix-rebuild boot --flake ./dotfiles#<hostname>` and reboot.
+5. Run `nix-rebuild boot --flake ./dotfiles#<hostname>` and reboot.
-7. (Optional) Finish setting up `gh auth` and upload any changes you made while bootstrapping.
+6. (Optional) Finish setting up `gh auth` and upload any changes you made while bootstrapping.

 # Adding a host
 Make a new file in `dotfiles/hosts/<hostname>/<hostname>.nix`, and then add the host to `dotfiles/flakes.nix`. \